 9.6.35.6 EPCS Priority Access Enable Response frame format

-The EPCS Priority Access Enable Response frame is an Action frame of category Protected EHT. (#17781)It is transmitted in response to an EPCS Priority Access Enable Request frame.
+The EPCS Priority Access Enable Response frame is an Action frame of category Protected EHT. (#17781)The frame is transmitted in response to an EPCS Priority Access Enable Request frame.
 The Action field of the EPCS Priority Access Enable Response frame contains the information shown in Table 9-623h (EPCS Priority Access Enable Response frame Action field format).

 …

-(#15385)The Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.
+(#15385)The Dialog Token field is defined in 9.4.1.12 (Dialog Token field).
+It is set to the value of the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.

-The Status Code field (#17782)values are defined in Table 9-78 (Status codes).
+The Status Code field (#17782) is defined in 9.4.1.9 (Status Code field).

 …